nodiscc/awesome-linuxaudio/README.md

 ### System utilities - JACK

-* [Agordejo](https://laborejo.org/agordejo/) - is a music production session manager.
-It is used to start your programs, remember their (JACK) interconnections and make your life easier in general. `▒`
 * [aj-snapshot](http://aj-snapshot.sourceforge.net/) - make snapshots of JACK connections ([◼](https://packages.debian.org/sid/aj-snapshot))
 * [cadence](https://kxstudio.linuxaudio.org/Applications:Cadence) - set of tools useful for audio production `▒`
 * [catia](https://kxstudio.linuxaudio.org/Applications:Catia) - JACK Audio Patchbay with A2J Bridge and JACK transport integration. `▒`